Peoples Temple: Moving Peoples Temple

 Jones returned from Brazil in December 1963 to find Peoples Temple bitterly divided.
 Financial issues and a much smaller congregation forced Jones to sell the Peoples Temple church building and relocate to a smaller building nearby.
 To raise money, Jones briefly returned to the revival circuit, traveling and holding healing campaigns.
 After dealing with the issues at Peoples Temple, and possibly in part to distract from them, he told his Indiana congregation that the world would be engulfed by nuclear war on July 15, 1967, leading to a new socialist Eden on Earth, and that the Temple must move to Northern California for safety.

 With Jones's return, the majority of his congregation gradually returned to Peoples Temple, improving their financial situation.
 During 1964 Jones made multiple trips to California to locate a suitable location to relocate.
 In July 1965, Jones and his followers began moving to their new location in Redwood Valley, California, near the city of Ukiah.
 Jones's assistant pastor, Russell Winberg, strongly resisted Jones's efforts to move the congregation and warned members of Peoples Temple that Jones was abandoning Christianity.

 Winberg took over leadership of the Indianapolis church when Jones departed.
 About 140 of Jones's most loyal followers made the move to California, while the rest remained behind with Winberg.

 In California, Jones was able to use his education degree from Butler University to secure a job as a history and government teacher at an adult education school in Ukiah.
 Jones used his position to recruit for Peoples Temple, teaching his students the benefits of Marxism and lecturing on religion.
 Jones planted loyal members of Peoples Temple in the classes to help him with recruitment.
 His efforts were successful, and Jones recruited 50 new members to Peoples Temple in the first few months.
-In 1967, Jones's followers coaxed another 75 members of the Indianapolis congregation to move to California.
+In 1967, Jones's followers persuaded another 75 members of the Indianapolis congregation to move to California.

 In 1968, the Peoples Temple's California location was admitted to the Disciples of Christ.
 Jones began to use the denominational connection to promote Peoples Temple as part of the 1.5 million member denomination.
 He played up famous members of the Disciples, including Lyndon Johnson and J. Edgar Hoover, and misrepresented the nature of his position in the denomination.
 By 1969, Jones increased the membership in Peoples Temple in California to 300.